CEU-Economics-and-Business/ECBS-6001-Advanced-Macroeconomics/ECBS-6001-Advanced-Macroeconomics.md

 Learning Area | Learning Outcome
 --|--
-Critical thinking | Compare sequential and recursive formulation of dynamic optimization problems.Evaluate the limitations of Markov processes.
+Critical thinking | Compare sequential and recursive formulation of dynamic optimization problems.
+Evaluate the limitations of Markov processes.
 Quantitative reasoning | Use Markov processes for forecasting.
-Technology skills | Install and use basic libraries in the Julia language.Use key programming tools in Julia: functions, loops.
+Technology skills | Install and use basic libraries in the Julia language.
+Use key programming tools in Julia: functions, loops.
 Interpersonal communication skills | Convey difficult concepts verbally.
-Management knowledge and skills | Create software with many components.Organize work components effectively.Meet deadlines.
+Management knowledge and skills | Create software with many components.
+Organize work components effectively.
+Meet deadlines.
 Cultural sensitivity and diversity | Work together with students of different backgrounds.
 Ethics and social responsibility |

 ## 3. Reading List